For Health Professionals

 Supporting Recovery

-Supporting Recovery is available to individuals and families in the Moree Local Government Area (LGA) who have been impacted by domestic, family, and or sexual violence.
+Supporting Recovery is available to individuals and families in the in the Moree, Inverell, Glen Innes, Armidale and Tamworth Local Government Areas (LGA) who have been impacted by domestic, family, and or sexual violence.
 Delivered in partnership with Anglicare and Moree Family Support, the program offers mental health care and connects individuals to a range of services including legal, financial and housing support through a dedicated local care team.

-The Supporting Recovery Program is delivered in partnership with Anglicare and Moree Family Support and is available to individuals and families in the Moree Local Government Area (LGA).
+The Supporting Recovery Program is delivered in partnership with Anglicare and Moree Family Support and is available to individuals and families in the above LGA’s.

 How can HealthWISE assist?